jiaxicheng/pentaho/pdi_metadata_injection.md

 In both YAML Input step, do the following:
 + In the 'File' tab, browse and add the yaml file defined above:

-**Note:**

-the file-path of the YAML configuration files can be parameterized, this will add more flexibility when running on different vendors.
+**Note:** the file-path of the YAML configuration files can be parameterized, this will add more flexibility when running on different vendors.
 No need to use fixed name on these configuration files.

-+ In the 'Fields' tab, click 'Get fields', and take this default
++ In the 'Fields' tab, click 'Get fields', and take all the default.

 In the `JSON Input` step followed the `YAML Input: field definitions` step:

-+ From the `File` tab, select the following:
++ From the `File` tab, select the following and the default `Value` from the upstram step.
   + [x] Source is from a previous step

-  and Select field => `Value`   <-- default name from the above step

 + From the `Fields` tab, set up the fields with JSONPath:
 ```